 Even in areas with stable populations, demand is still likely for new dwellings, with smaller households seeking a greater variety of housing types.
 Where it is no longer viable to maintain existing dwellings, there is also likely to be some demand for construction of new dwellings.
 This presents difficulties in that some centres have to access building and construction tradespeople from neighbouring areas in the region or from outside the region.

-The Department of Planning and Environment is currently undertaking two initiatives to simplify and streamline the approval pathways for residential and other types of development in regional areas.
+The Department is currently undertaking two initiatives to simplify and streamline the approval pathways for residential and other types of development in regional areas.
 These initiatives include investigating the potential to develop low-rise medium density housing as complying developments in areas where this type of housing is already permissible under council’s local plan.
 It is also investigating simplifying complying and exempt development controls via a new Inland Code for local government areas west of the Great Dividing Range.

 State planning policies that streamline approval processes for seniors housing are used by developers to provide larger-scale public and aged care housing.
 The incentive provisions contained in these policies need to be reviewed to better suit regional circumstances.